bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 ### 17. No one is reviewing the strings I translated.
 What should I do?

-Contact the reviewers in your language team and ask for a review; either through a direct message on Transifex or through Telegram if you have their Telegram-usernames.
+Contact the reviewers in your language team and ask for a review through a direct message on Transifex or the language team discussion tools.

 If the reviewers in your team are not active, contact the coordinator about this.
 Coordinators are either active native speakers or, if there is currently no active coordinator in place for your language, “Komodorpudel”, one of the Team Leaders, is set as coordinator.